99-devops/99devops_web/content/posts/k8s_authorisation_authentication.md

 kubectl certificate approve prabesh-thapa-authentication
 ```

-* Check for CSR status again

-if it approved and a certificate has been issued it will show something like this
+* Check for CSR status again, if it approved and a certificate has been issued it will show something like this

 ```
 kubectl get csr